hiherto-elements/es-next-modules/packages/lame/Readme.md

     * provides XHR functionality
   * Because I already used EMScripten and it was not free from problems.
 * Isnt the emscripten comiled file the "fastest"?
   * Looking at the code, I am not so sure anymore, if the compiled emscripten output will be faster.
-It re-implements everything, as well as it wraps all Math.* as well.
+It re-implements everything, as well as it wraps all Math.* too.
 This is not really how you write a fast JS program.